lodewijn/ManyAnalystThesis/README.md

 the analysis files to make sure correct package versions are installed.

 The `seed` that was used is always 260722, which is the birthday (26-07-2022) of my dog Kobus.
-By always using the same seed, I ensured no seedhacking would take place.
+By always using this same seed, I ensured no seedhacking would take place.

 ## Decision Space
 To define the decision space, all options of six different decisions made by the teams in